umogal/umogal/README.md

 <br>

-I am an architect and builder, not a basic vibe coder dependent on generative AI.
-Contact me to think together.
+I am an software developer, not a basic vibe coder dependent on generative AI.
+If that sounds promising, Contact me to think together.